Former MLB Player Aubrey Huff Tweets Theory That Coronavirus Is Just A Cover For Doomsday Asteroid

 “Someone get this dude off the Internet,” a user suggested.

-Huff is not the only former pro athlete to make an outlandish claim during the COVID-19 crisis.
-Larry Johnson, a former NFL running back, shared a theory that celebrities such as Charles Barkley and Tom Hanks had used the illness as smokescreen to hide the fact they had been arrested for child abuse.
+Huff is not the only former pro athlete to drop conspiracy theories amid the COVID-19 crisis.
+Larry Johnson, a former NFL running back, shared a theory that celebrities such as Charles Barkley and Tom Hanks had used the illness as a smokescreen to hide the fact they had been arrested for alleged child abuse.